afni/afni/doc/afni_sphinx/programs/3dGroupInCorr_sphx.rst

                be sure the PORT_OFFSETS you use differ by about 50 or you may still have port conflicts.
 A BETTER approach is to use -npb below.
        -npq PORT_OFFSET: Like -np, but more quiet in the face of adversity.
-       -npb PORT_OFFSET_BLOC: Simliar to -np, except it is easier to use.
+       -npb PORT_OFFSET_BLOC: Similar to -np, except it is easier to use.
                               PORT_OFFSET_BLOC is an integer between 0 and MAX_BLOC.
 MAX_BLOC is around 4000 for now, but
                               it might decrease as we use up more ports in AFNI.